NLP-in-the-Social-Sciences/Low-SES_NLP/README.md

 by _[Motti Kelbessa](https://github.com/MoRevolution), [Ilyas Jamil](https://github.com/ilyasjamil), [Labiba Jahan](https://github.com/labibasu)_.

-To cite this paper and the code used in it:
+To cite this paper and the code used in it use the followig:

 ```bibtex
 @inproceedings{kelbessa-etal-2022-impacts,